 6. Online Tools

-While the tools we have discussed so far need to be installed (or executed) on a PC, there are IP scanning tools available online for checking ports and services.
+While the tools we have discussed so far need to be installed (or executed) on a PC, there are IP and network scanning tools available online for checking ports and services.
 Of course these tools will not be able to scan your internal network but they can be used to scan publicly available devices.
 For example, if you are hosting your own server (e.g. Digitalocean droplet, AWS instance), you can use these tools to audit them.

 Note: All the tools we have mentioned above can also be used to scan external hosts.